How to Care for Peace Lilies

 Should you want to fertilize more often, your fertilizer should be very diluted.
 If you overfeed the peace lily, it may develop brown spots on the leaves and brown leaf tips.

 If there are more green flowers, weak-looking flowers, or a lack of flowers, instead of the typical white stately flowers, it’s a sign of too much fertilizer.
 Avoid applying fertilizer to soil when it is dry to prevent scorching the roots.
+Watering after fertilizing helps to distribute the nutrients evenly in the root area.

-Peace Lily Spathiphyllum Poisonous Plant Green Bloom
+Peace Lily Bloom Cycle

 The normal bloom cycle is once a year, although some varieties of the peace lily may bloom more.
 If you wish to encourage blooming, try these practices: